joelouthan/theologic.us/content/posts/2018-08-27-here-is-love-romans-838-39-the-breakdown.md

 **If I have told you earthly things and you do not believe, how can you believe if I tell you heavenly things?
 No one has ascended into heaven except he who descended from heaven, the Son of Man.
 And as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life.**

 **“For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.
 Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.
 And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil.
 For everyone who does wicked things hates the light and does not come to the light, lest his works should be exposed.
-But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God.” [<sup>3</sup>][3]{#return-note-3891-3.simple-footnote}**
+But whoever does what is true comes to the light, so that it may be clearly seen that his works have been carried out in God.”**

 In writing this particular Gospel, the Apostle John never intended for verses, let alone for singular statements to be set apart and taken out of context.
 (Actually, no author, Biblical or otherwise, wants that.)
 But verse 16 is known throughout all the land.
 By itself, we can deduce that God did love the entire world and out of that love he gave his only begotten Son.